Associate Professor of Physics & Astronomy

 Niharika modeled UV metal line emission from the circum-galactic medium of high-redshift galaxies using cosmological simulations from the FIRE project.
 Niharika’s calculations will play a key role in interpreting upcoming measurements from instruments specifically designed to detect such low surface brightness emission, including MUSE on the Very Large Telescope and the Keck Cosmic Web Imager.
 These measurements will provide a new and powerful way to directly probe the inflow and outflow processes that regulate galaxy growth.

-Funding for undergraduate research is available through the Office for Undergraduate Research at Northwestern and the Weinberg College of Arts & Science.
+Support for undergraduate research is available through the Office for Undergraduate Research at Northwestern and the Weinberg College of Arts & Science.
 U.S. citizens enrolled in any undergraduate program may also be funded by the Illinois Space Grant College Summer Research Program.
+Students from outside Northwestern may also for CIERA’s REU program.

 |Nora Linzer, high school intern (2016)